ai-forever/SEGM-model/README.md

         {
             "json_path": "path/to/annotaion.json",
             "image_root": "path/to/folder/with/images",
-            "processed_data_path": "path/to/save/processed_dataset.csv"
+            "processed_data_path": "path/to/save/processed_dataset.csv",
+            "prob": 0.5
         },
         ...
     ],
+    "epoch_size": 2000,
     "batch_size": 8
 }
 ```
-In `datasets`-dict, you can specify paths to multiple datasets for training and testing.
+In `datasets`-dict, you can specify paths to multiple datasets for train / test / val processes.

 - `json_path` (to the annotation.json) and `image_root` (to the folder with images) are paths to the dataset with markup in COCO format.
 - `processed_data_path` - the saving path of the final csv file, which is produced by the prepare_dataset.py script.
 This csv-file will be used in the train stage.
 This file stores paths to the processed target masks.
+- `epoch_size` - the size of an epoch.
+If you set it to `null`, then the epoch size will be equal to the amount of samples in the all datasets.
+- It is also possible to specify several datasets for the train/validation/test, setting the probabilities for each dataset separately (the sum of `prob` can be greater than 1, since normalization occurs inside the processing).

 ## Input dataset description